Snaacky/thewiki/docs/guides/quality.md

 ## Audio

 ### Codecs

-Audio codecs are divided into lossless (DTS-HDMA, FLAC, TrueHD) and lossy formats (AAC, MP3, Opus).
+Audio codecs are divided into lossless (DTS-HD MA, FLAC, TrueHD) and lossy formats (AAC, MP3, Opus).
 While lossless raw video will be multiple GBs per minute, audio is more manageable when it comes to size, and you'll see many options with lossless audio.

 Lossless audio is typically unnecessary for most sound systems.
 Even with the best audiophile grade setup, most users will find it impossible to make out the difference. *However, some exceptional music samples exist, which can be used to differentiate lower-bitrate lossy audio by listening to small extracted parts repeatedly.*

 !!!
 We suggest checking out these [online ABX tests](http://abx.digitalfeed.net) with your setup.